amanessinger/manessinger.com/content/post/2018/09/4338-looking-up.md

 **But then**:

 * Everything's going to be well.
 Don't worry.
 This is just for the odd case that I'm wrong :smiley:

+**A while later**:

+OK. it's live and I have no idea how many readers I've lost.
+Fact is, the blog is available under https://manessinger.com/, as well as under https://www.manessinger.com, as well as under https://blog.andreas-manessinger.info/.

+The old blog is gone.
+Not all is well though.
+All links in the blog point to https://blog.andreas-manessinger.info/ instead of https://manessinger.com/.
+The same is true for the RSS feed.
+I can live with that, but it means that I either find a way to fix it, or the domain blog.andreas-manessinger.info must forever be tied to manessinger.com.
+No problem, more a matter of aesthetics :smiley:

+In the meantime I've had a few glitches, but nothing worse than I've expected and announced.